Skip to content

 Protected Guest Routes

-You can also protect routes that should only be accessible to guest users.
+Just like the auth.required middleware, Leaf Auth provides a auth.guest middleware to protect routes that should only be accessible to guest users.
 This is useful for routes like the login and register routes.
-You can use the auth.guest middleware to protect these routes.

 php